Wilaak/Route2/README.md

 ### Multiple HTTP-verbs

-Sometimes you may need to register a route that responds to multiple HTTP-verbs.
-You may do so using the `match()` method.
-Or, you may even register a route that responds to all HTTP verbs using the `any()` method:
+Sometimes you need to register a route that responds to multiple HTTP-verbs.
+You can do so using the `match()` method.
+Or, you can even register a route that responds to all HTTP verbs using the `any()` method:

 ```php
 Route2::match('get|post', '/', function() {